-Ages of Globalization is a free, multidisciplinary course for students (ages 14+), educators, and lifelong learners that explores seven key periods in human history to understand the forces shaping our interconnected world.
-Based on Jeffrey D. Sachs’s book, the program blends video lectures, UNESCO site tours, expert interviews, and interactive ESD lessons to equip learners with the tools to address global challenges.
-It also features UN at Your Doorstep, a live dialogue series connecting youth with global leaders on urgent issues like climate change and inequality, highlighting ways young people can take action.
+Ages of Globalization is a free, multidisciplinary course for students, educators, and lifelong learners that explores the forces shaping our interconnected world.
+Based on Jeffrey D. Sachs’s book, the program blends video lectures, UNESCO site tours, expert interviews, UN at Your Doorstep, and interactive ESD lessons to equip learners with the tools to address global challenges.

 The Climate & Resilience Education Task Force (CRETF), managed by the National Wildlife Federation is a coalition of educators, students, NGOs and community members collaborating to expand access to climate education and teacher training in New York.
 Explore their platform to learn more.